python/cpython/Doc/library/argparse.rst

    doors.py: error: argument door: invalid choice: 4 (choose from 1, 2, 3)

-Any sequence can be passed as the *choices* value, so :class:`list` objects, :class:`set` objects, and custom sequences are all supported.
+Any sequence can be passed as the *choices* value, so :class:`list` objects, :class:`tuple` objects, and custom sequences are all supported.

 Use of :class:`enum.Enum` is not recommended because it is difficult to control its appearance in usage, help, and error messages.